 - Dislocated joints

-This can lead to the parrot being unable to walk, refusing to put weight on both legs, or limping.
-Over time, it can also lead to issues in the:
+This can leave the parrot unable to walk, so it’ll refuse to put weight on both legs or limp.
+If allowed to continue, this can also lead to issues with the following:

 Parrots may limp or have weak legs from bacterial, viral, and fungal infections.
-Parrots are vulnerable to bumblefoot.
-This is a swollen abscess under the foot caused by staphylococcus bacteria.
+Parrots are vulnerable to bumblefoot, a swollen abscess under the foot caused by staphylococcus bacteria.

-Infections like psittacosis and avian mycobacteriosis don’t always need an injury to be an entry point.
-Once infected, your parrot may exhibit these external symptoms:
+Infections like psittacosis and avian mycobacteriosis don’t always need an injury to find an entry point.
+Once infected, your parrot may show these external symptoms: